Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

 for any $\rho_{in} \in L^2(\Omega)$. \\

 The purpose of the present paper is to consider general Maxwell boundary condition \eqref{def:MaxwellBC} for the Linear Boltzmann model \eqref{eq:LinBoltzrescaled} in a half-space $\Omega = \RR^d_+$.
-To that end, we will present an improved version of the technique introduced in \cite{CesbronMelletPuel} for the diffusive case.
-We will see that we can adapt this improved technique to consider, in turn, specular reflections and Maxwell conditions.
+To that end, we will first unify the methods developed in \cite{Cesbron18} and \cite{CesbronMelletPuel} to study diffusion limits respectively for specular and diffuse reflections.